 Let’s talk about some of the specs for you guys that haven’t been doing much research.

-So when it comes to this lens, it’s very lightweight and small.
+So, when it comes to this lens, it’s very lightweight and small.

-Besides that, just like most of the G Master lenses, you can set this to focus, or Eye Autofocus got the focus hold button on the side and the manual and autofocus toggle switch.
+Besides that, just like most of the G Master lenses, you can set this to focus, or Eye Autofocus has the focus hold button on the side and the manual and autofocus toggle switch.

-This lens is absolutely insane.
 It’s my new favorite lens for video and photos, especially for nightclubs.

-A new motor inside these lenses can make this one specifically focus very fast, and I really love it.
+A new motor inside these lenses can make this one specifically focus very fast, and I love it.

-Alright, guys, so that concludes all the lenses we will talk about today in this article.
+Alright, guys, that concludes all the lenses we will discuss today in this article.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?